 \subsection{RFRS}

-Residually finite rationally solvable (RFRS) groups were introduced by Agol in \cite{AgolCritVirtFib}, where he showed that compact irreducible $3$-manifolds with $\chi(M) = 0$ virtually fiber over the circle provided that $\pi_1(M)$ is virtually RFRS.
-A group $G$ is \textit{RFRS} if there is a chain $G = G_0 \geqslant G_1 \geqslant \dots$ of finite-index subgroups such that $\bigcap_{i \geqslant 0} G_i = \{1\}$ and $\ker(G_i \rightarrow G_i^{\mathsf{ab}} \otimes \Q) \leqslant G_{i+1}$ for all $i \geqslant 0$.
-The main source of examples of RFRS groups are compact special groups, defined by Haglund and Wise \cite{HaglundWise_special}.
-A nonpositively curved cube complex is special if it avoids certain pathological hyperplane configurations, and a group is compact special if it is the fundamental group of a compact special cube complex.
+Residually finite rationally solvable (RFRS) groups were introduced by Agol in \cite{AgolCritVirtFib}, where he showed that a compact irreducible $3$-manifold $M$ with $\chi(M) = 0$ virtually fibres over the circle provided that $\pi_1(M)$ is virtually RFRS.
+A group $G$ is \emph{RFRS} if there is a chain $G = G_0 \geqslant G_1 \geqslant \dots$ of finite-index subgroups such that $\bigcap_{i \geqslant 0} G_i = \{1\}$ and $\ker(G_i \rightarrow G_i^{\mathsf{ab}} \otimes \Q) \leqslant G_{i+1}$ for all $i \geqslant 0$.
+The main source of examples of RFRS groups are special groups, defined by Haglund and Wise \cite{HaglundWise_special}.
+A nonpositively curved cube complex is special if it avoids certain pathological hyperplane configurations, and a group is (compact) special if it is the fundamental group of a (compact) special cube complex.
+Equivalently, a finitely generated group is special if and only if it is isomorphic to a subgroup of a right-angled Artin group.
 We refer the reader to the original paper of Haglund and Wise for more details.

 RFRS groups are locally indicable and therefore satisfy the strong Atiyah conjecture (see \cite{JaikinLopezStrongAtiyah2020}, though this can also be deduced from earlier work of Schick \cite{SchickL2Int2002}).
-The consequence of the strong Atiyah conjecture that interests us is that it implies that $\Q[G]$ has a Hughes-free embedding; namely the division closure of $\Q[G]$ in the algebra of affiliated operators $\mathcal U(G)$ is a Hughes-free division ring \cite[Proof of Lemma 3.7]{LinnellDivRings93} (see also \cite[Chapter 10]{Luck02}).
-Hence, $\b{n}(G;\Q)$ equals the usual $\ell^2$-Betti number $\b{n}(G)$.
-In \cite[Corollary 1.3 and Proposition 4.4]{JaikinZapirain2020THEUO}, it is shown that if $G$ is RFRS, then the Hughes-free division ring $\Dk{G}$ exists for all fields $k$.
-Thus, we will consider all the Betti numbers $\b{n}(G;k)$ below.
+The consequence of the strong Atiyah conjecture that interests us is that $\Q[G]$ has a Hughes-free embedding.
+More precisely, the division closure $\mathcal D(G)$ of $\Q[G]$ in the algebra of affiliated operators $\mathcal U(G)$ is a Hughes-free division ring, and moreover the $\ell^2$-Betti numbers of $G$ are can be computed via